 Currency & ATMs in Lahore

 The currency in Pakistan is the Pakistani rupee (PKR), and $1 USD is roughly 160 PKR.
-ATMs are easy to find in Lahore — you’ll see them outside a lot of banks, and they accept both Visa and Mastercard.
+ATMs are easy to find in Lahore — you’ll see them outside a lot of banks, and they accept both Visa & Mastercard.
 Many banks also accept UnionPay.
-You therefore don’t need to walk around with large amounts of cash on you, although it’s always a good idea to have a bit more than you need just in case.
+There’s therefore no need to walk around with large amounts of cash on you, although it’s always a good idea to have a bit more than you need, just in case.

 Lahore Travel Budget

 🏨 Accommodations (per night): ~$10 USD budget / $20 – $50 USD comfort / $50+ USD luxury

 🚕 Ubers/Careems: ~$6 USD per day if you go everywhere by car